Edmonton Parks and Trails: 160 km of River Valley and 50+ Off-Leash Areas

 What This Means for Homebuyers

 River valley access directly affects property values.
-Neighbourhoods that border the trail system (Parkview, Glenora, Windermere) command premiums specifically because of trail proximity.
+Neighbourhoods that border the trail system (Glenora, Parkview, and Terwillegar) command premiums specifically because of trail proximity.
+Buyers pay for walkability to the valley the same way they pay for a good school nearby.

-If parks and outdoor access are a priority, look for homes within walking distance of a river valley access point.
-The property search can help you filter by neighbourhood.
+If parks and outdoor access are a priority, prioritise homes within walking distance of a river valley access point.
+The Edmonton homes for sale search lets you filter by neighbourhood to narrow it down.

-🎯 The Bottom Line: Edmonton's park system is the city's most underrated asset.
-7,400 hectares of river valley parkland is larger than all of Stanley Park, Central Park, and Hyde Park combined.
+The Bottom Line: Edmonton's park system is the city's most underrated asset.
+Over 7,400 hectares of river valley parkland is larger than Stanley Park, Central Park, and Hyde Park combined.
 If outdoor access matters to you, buy near a river valley access point.
-Neighbourhoods like Parkview, Terwillegar, and Glenora command premiums specifically because of trail proximity.
+Neighbourhoods like Glenora, Terwillegar, and Parkview command premiums specifically because of trail proximity.

 Frequently Asked Questions

-How long is the river valley trail?
-160 km of maintained trails within the city.
-The Amisk Waciw Meskanaw trail extends 100 km from Devon to Fort Saskatchewan (75% complete).
+How long is the river valley trail in Edmonton?
+Edmonton has more than 160 km of maintained trails within the city's river valley park system.
+The Amisk Waciw Meskanaw trail extends 100 km from Devon to Fort Saskatchewan and is still under construction.
+Paved trails are usable year-round and are cleared after 2.5 cm of snowfall.

-Are trails open in winter?
+Are Edmonton's trails open in winter?
 Yes.
-Paved trails are snow-cleared after 2.5 cm accumulation.
+Paved trails are snow-cleared after 2.5 cm of accumulation and are actively used by runners, cyclists, and commuters through winter.
 Natural surface trails can be icy or muddy.
-Cross-country skiing is popular on groomed trails.
+Groomed cross-country ski trails operate at several river valley locations through the colder months.

-Where is the best river valley access?
+Where are the best river valley access points in Edmonton?
 Terwillegar Park (southwest), Hawrelak Park (central west), Gold Bar Park (east), and Hermitage Park (northeast) are the four main trailheads.
+Hawrelak Park, now fully rehabilitated, is the most accessible central option as of summer 2026.